 - Population: Over 32 million

 - Capital City: Kuala Lumpur

-- Best time to visit Malaysia: For visiting the east coast is from March to September since it is drier.
-For the west coast is from November to August.
+- Best time to visit Malaysia: For visiting the east coast it is from March to September since it is drier.
+The west coast is from November to August.

 Is There Any Elephant Sanctuary in Malaysia?